francisco-barros/francisco-barros/README.md

 I also love games, soccer(football) and coding. <br />
 I have a degree in System Analysis and Development in Fatec São Paulo, so you can always talk to me about technology or something.

-- 🔭 I’m currently working with <strong> Javascript, Typescript, React, React Native and NodeJS </strong>.
+- 🔭 I’m currently working with <strong> Javascript, Typescript, React and NodeJS </strong>.
 Yes, I love Javascript! 😵

 <br />